billynewport/datasurface/ROADMAP.md

 You can read about it [here](docs/zero/README.md).

+## Phase 4: SecurityModule implementation

+Security is about who can read data in a Workspace.
+There is no single solution to this problem that will work for all use cases.
+We will provide an extensible framework for SecurityModules to be written and used.
+We will provide a default implementation.
+DataPlatforms and SecurityModules are independent components.
+A SecurityModule can work with compatible DataPlatforms.
+Compatible here means that the SecurityModule and the DataPlatform need to share compatible DataContainers for hosting Workspaces.
+For example, a DataPlatform which uses Snowflake databases for Workspaces will be compatible with any SecurityModule which supports Snowflake.
+The initial security module will support PostGres in line with the initial DataPlatform also supporting Postgres.
+By explicitly choosing a SQL based DataContainer, this work should be easier to extend to similar SQL databases.

+## Conclusion of Phase 4 and 5 is a working system

+Once we have a working DataPlatform and SecurityModule, users will be able to use DataSurface to build end to end systems.

 ## Future DataPlatforms

 Once the ZeroDataPlatform is working then we can start to look at other DataPlatforms.
 The candidates are: